ZRaup/Zachary-Raup/MuesTabl.md

 The interactive animation allows users to hover over each room in the museum and see a guide that displays the visitor path, room name, hour of the day, and average number of visitors in the room for that hour.
 The size of the path line in the animation represents the number of people in that room.
 To maintain simplicity and clarity, only two paths are displayed in the visualization.

-The project was undertaken as part of the 'Data Visualization in Tableau' course, where I applied advanced data visualization techniques to transform cleaned museum data into a meaningful and engaging interactive experience.
+The project was undertaken as part of the 'Data Visualization in Tableau' course from Data Camp, where I applied advanced data visualization techniques to transform cleaned museum data into a meaningful and engaging interactive experience.
 By leveraging Tableau's powerful features, I was able to create a comprehensive and user-friendly tool that highlights key patterns and trends in museum visitor behavior.
 This project not only demonstrates my proficiency in using Tableau for data visualization but also underscores the practical application of these skills in real-world scenarios.

 ##### Below are screenshots from the animation, which can be used to extract valuable insights.